“There is a way which seems right to a man, But its end is the way of death.” -- Proverbs 14:12

 These are the two pillars that point toward God.
 One is derived from “what has been made” and is built entirely on logic.
 It is a theoretical model of what God must look like based on what we know about ourselves and the universe around us.
 The other is divine revelation, which transcends reason but nonetheless can be understood through it.
 God's word has withstood unrelenting attacks by skeptics from the onset.
 For thousands of years it has been vindicated, time and again, by its own transforming and prophetic passages and the historical record.
 Scripture describes, in inexhaustible detail, who God is and our relationship toward Him and our fellow man.
 Both of these pillars are in perfect harmony with one another and both perfectly explain reality.

 Man is limited in his capacity to understand but, far more importantly, we have no desire to do so.
-We willfully ignore the evidence and choose to live in a state of ignorance, believing theories and superstitions that are internally contradictory because they ostensibly provide us with the autonomy we crave.
+We willfully ignore the evidence and choose to live in a state of ignorance, believing theories and superstitions that are internally contradictory because they ostensibly provide us with the semblance of autonomy we crave.
 As St. Timothy explained, we find ourselves “always learning but never able to come to the knowledge of the truth”.
 Or as the Psalmist declared, “The fool has said in his heart, ‘There is no God.’”

 These are the limits of reason.
 It is not a failing of it but of us.
 When we reject God, we are also rejecting reason itself.
 We lose our ability to think rationally and neither logic or history can change our minds.
 As Jesus explained, “If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.”
 We substitute “darkness for light, and light for darkness” and the only perfectly reasonable answer to existence appears to us as foolishness.

-Fortunately it is not always this way.
+It is not always this way.
 “Come now, and let us reason together, though your sins be as scarlet, they shall be as white as snow,” says the LORD.
 He promises that all those who diligently seek will find, through the help of His Spirit.
 This has been true for so many skeptics whose intent was to disprove Scripture but did so with a sincerity and earnestness.
 In doing so they received life and the world around them began to make sense.